 Dates of Entry and Matriculation

-A graduate student’s matriculation date is the first day of the term in which he or she enrolls in a 500- or 600-level course at North Central.
-All course work and other requirements for each master’s degree must be completed within five years after a student’s date of matriculation.
+Students accepted into a graduate program matriculate on the first day of the term in which they enroll in a graduate course at the 500-level of higher.
+For five-year integrated students, this matriculation date is the first course taken as a fully admitted graduate student and not as an undergraduate student taking graduate level coursework.
+All course work and other requirements for each master’s degree must be completed within five years after a student’s date of matriculation (see Time Limit for Degree Completion).
 A student retains this date of entry, and follows the terms of the catalog then in effect, as long as he or she does not drop out for more than one term, not including summers, or receives approval for a Leave of Absence as described below.
-A student who is not in attendance for two or more consecutive terms, not including summer, and who does not obtain a Leave of Absence ), must enroll under the terms of the catalog in effect on the first day of the term in which he or she is readmitted to the graduate program at North Central College.
+A student who is not in attendance for two or more consecutive terms, not including summer, and who does not obtain a Leave of Absence), must enroll under the terms of the catalog in effect on the first day of the term in which he or she is readmitted to the graduate program at North Central College.

 The following classifications apply to graduate students: